sainosmichelle/TerraWare-HV/README.md

 <h1> TerraWare HV </h1>
 <br/>
-<p>Software developed by <a href="https://www.geotem.com.mx" title="Title">
+<p>Software developed by <a href="http://www.geotem.com.mx" title="Title">
 Geotem Ingeniería</a> in Python 3.7.x to compute the spectral ratio (H/V) using seismic noise data and also to compute the inversion of the H/V using the Diffuse Field Assumption.
-The inversion uses the Particle Swarm Optimization Algorithm (PSO) and an Occam gradient to smooth velocity variations between layers.</p>
+The inversion uses the Particle Swarm Optimization Algorithm (PSO) and an Occam gradient to smooth velocity variations between layers.
+The results the software provide are the shear and compressional velocity profiles estimated.</p>
+<p>The processing of ambient noise vibrations is made with the stacking and the mean of the selected windows considering the diffuse field assumption.</p>
 <h2>Getting Started</h2>
 The code is developed and tested on Windows and Ubuntu using
 <a href="https://www.python.org/downloads/release/python-375" title="Title">